hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 Let's break this down.
 The `0%` selector contains a block of values that execute at the beginning of the animation.
 The `50%` selector contains a block of values that execute at the halfway point.
 The `100%` selector contains a block values that execute once animation is complete.
 At each of these waypoints, we have two properties: `filter` and `transform`.
 Notice the first two blocks execute the same values, while the midway block executes a change.

-> You can experiement by setting diffferent waypoint percentages.
-They are executed in which they appear.
+> You can experiement by setting different waypoint percentages.
+They are executed in the order that they appear.

 According to MDN, the `filter` CSS property lets you apply graphical effects like blurring to an element.
 Filters are commonly used to adjust the rendering of images.
 I used the `drop-shadow()` CSS function to apply a drop shadow effect to the cat image.
 I applied the following parameters to the `drop-shadow()` function.